-In this article we will comprehensively discuss how to make customized transistorized voltage regulator circuits in fixed modes and also variable modes.
+In this article I will comprehensively discuss how to make customized transistorized voltage regulator circuits in fixed modes and also variable modes.

 All linear power supply circuits which are designed to produce a stabilized, constant voltage and current output fundamentally incorporate transistor and zener diode stages for getting the required regulated outputs.

-These circuits using discrete parts can be in the form of of permanently fixed or constant voltage, or stabilized adjustable output voltage.
+These circuit projects using discrete parts can be in the form of of permanently fixed or constant voltage, or stabilized adjustable output voltage.

 Simplest Voltage Regulator